 - Particulate Matter (particles 10 micrometers and smaller [PM10] and 2.5 micrometers and smaller in diameter [PM{2.5}])

 - Ozone

 - Nitrogen Dioxide

 - Carbon Monoxide

 - Sulfur Dioxide

-- Lead (monitoring discontinued due to very low levels)
+- Lead

 Air toxics are defined by Washington State and the Agency to include hundreds of chemicals and compounds that are associated with a broad range of adverse health effects, including cancer.1 Many air toxics are a component of either particulate matter or volatile organic compounds (a precursor to ozone).
 The Air Quality Index (AQI)2 is a nationwide reporting standard for the criteria pollutants.
-The AQI is used to relate air quality levels to health effects in a simplified way, and is intended mainly for forecasting and real-time communication.
-"Good" AQI days continued to dominate our air quality in 2020.
-However, air quality degraded into "moderate" and "unhealthy for sensitive groups" for brief periods.
+The AQI is used to relate air quality levels to health effects in a simplified way and is intended mainly for forecasting and real-time communication.
+"Good" AQI days continued to be in the majority 2023.
+However, air quality degraded into "moderate" for over 100 days in King and Snohomish Counties, and "unhealthy for sensitive groups" and "unhealthy" for a few days.
+There were no "very unhealthy" or "hazardous" days in King, Kitsap, Pierce, or Snohomish County in 2023.